 Another beautiful way to experience the open desert is cycling through Saguaro East on Cactus Forest Drive.
 This 8.5 mile-loop takes you through the old-growth desert of Saguaro National Park.
 It’s also open for night riding if you have a headlight and a tail-light.

 Along the way, you’ll see towering saguaro, the picturesque Javelina Rocks, and probably a roadrunner or two.
 There’s no better way to stretch your legs and sightsee from the saddle.

 Hot Tub Ballooning Over the Desert

 Sunset in the desert is only rivaled by sunrise.
 However, it can be a tad bit nippy.
-Balloon Rides USA found a creative solution, the world’s first hot tub balloon ride.
+Balloon Rides found a creative solution, the world’s first hot tub balloon ride.

 You lift off early in the morning and glide over the La Mariposa Resort with the Santa Catalina and Rincon Mountains in the background.
 Even though it’s chilly outside, you’re warm and cozy in 104-degree springwater sipping your favorite beverage.
 After the ride of a lifetime, you return for a catered champagne brunch.
 I challenge you to find something more romantic!

 The 9000′ summit of Mt Lemmon creates unique romantic opportunities in Tucson.
 The Mt Lemmon Highway climbs 26 miles and 6000′ up from the valley floor to the sleepy little town of Summerhaven.
 Along the way, you’ll pass through more climate zones than if you drove from Mexico to Canada.